Global $\mathcal{L}^2$ minimization at uniform exponential rate via geometrically adapted gradient descent in Deep Learning: Geometrically adapted gradient flow for overparametrized DL

 We first describe the geometric setting for the general case, before specifying it for the situation in discussion.
 Let $\cM$ and $\cN$ be manifolds of dimensions $k=\dim(\cM)>n=\dim(\cN)$, and assume that $\cN$ is endowed with a Riemannian structure $(\cN,g)$ with metric $g$.
-Let $T\cM$ and $T\cN$ denote the respective tangent bundles, and assume that $f:\cM\rightarrow\cN$ is a smooth surjection.
+Let $f:\cM\rightarrow\cN$ be a smooth surjection, and let $Df:T\cM\rightarrow T\cN$ denote the associate differential map between the respective tangent bundles.
 Within this section, "smooth" will mean sufficiently regular, which will mostly be $C^1$.
 We denote the corresponding pullback map by $f^*$, and the pushforward map by $f_*$.